oclron0421/Advent-Of-Code-2024/README.md

 Used inverse matrix rules to solve the simultaneous equations nothing to fancy
 ### Part 2
 Changed the data type to a long double and used the same inverse matrix rule to solve the simultaneous equations -- worked surprisingly well

+## Day 14
+### Part 1
+Simple iterations and used modulo to find out where the robot will end up after the 100 iterations in the grid
+### Part 2
+Used density detection to detect the christmas tree